mapattacker/cheatsheets/hdfs.md

 ## Impala Shell
 Most usual database commands are valid in the impala shell.
-Default database is default.
-There is no need to specify this.
+Default database is default; there is no need to specify this.

 `impala-shell`  --launch impala shell